YAZHINI-K19/customer_segmentation_r/README.md

-🧩 Customer Segmentation Poster in R
+🧠 Customer Segmentation Poster in R

-This project performs Customer Segmentation using K-Means Clustering on synthetic customer data in R. The result is a visually appealing poster that combines multiple insightful plots using ggplot2 and patchwork.
+Use K-Means Clustering to segment customers based on income and spending behavior.
+This project generates a single, clean visual poster combining insightful plots using ggplot2 and patchwork.

 ---

-🔍 Project Highlights
+🔹 Project Overview

-💡 K-Means Clustering on customer Income and Spending Score

-📈 Scatter Plot: Income vs. Spending Score with clusters

-📊 Histogram: Age distribution grouped by cluster

-🟦 Bar Chart: Average Income & Spending Score per cluster

-🖼️ All visualizations combined into a single poster layout

-💾 Saves final output as a high-resolution PNG
+🚀 Goal: Group customers into clusters for marketing insights 🧪 Method: K-Means Clustering on synthetic customer data 🖼️ Output: High-resolution PNG poster with 3 key visualizations

 ---

-🛠️ Technologies Used

-📦 ggplot2 – for high-quality visualizations

-📦 dplyr – for data transformation and wrangling

-📦 cluster – for performing K-Means clustering

-📦 patchwork – for combining multiple ggplots into one
+📊 Visuals Included

+🎯 Scatter Plot: Income vs Spending Score by cluster

+🧓 Histogram: Age distribution segmented by cluster

+💰 Bar Chart: Average Income & Spending Score per cluster

+🖼️ All visuals combined into one seamless poster layout

 ---

+🛠 Technologies & Packages

+ggplot2 – for elegant and flexible plotting

+dplyr – for data manipulation

+cluster – to run K-Means algorithm

+patchwork – to stitch plots together into one canvas

+---

-📦 Requirements
+📦 Installation

-Install the required R packages:
+Install the required packages using:

 install.packages(c("ggplot2", "dplyr", "cluster", "patchwork"))

-Alternatively, refer to the included requirements.txt.
+📁 Alternatively, use the provided requirements.txt for setup.

 ---

 ▶️ How to Run

-1. Clone the repository or download the project files
+1. Download or clone the repository

 2. Open customer_segmentation.R in RStudio

-3. Run the script
+3. Click Source or Run the script

-4. The output will be saved as:
-📁 Customer_Segmentation_Poster.png
+4. Find the final output:
+🎨 Customer_Segmentation_Poster.png in your working directory

 ---

-👩‍💻 Author
+👤 Author

-Yazhini K
+Created with  by Yazhini K

 ---

 📄 License

-Licensed under the MIT License.
+This project is licensed under the MIT License.

 ---